 Composition in photographs is also classified as low and high key scenes.
 When an image contains mostly dark tones or colors it is referred to as low key, when it contains light tones or colors it is said to be high key.
 Low and high key images transmit moods.
 Normally a low-key image is serious and mysterious while a high-key image creates a feeling of lightness and delicate subjects.

 Silhouettes are a good example of tonal contrast.
 Silhouettes are created through a sharp difference between dark and light areas.
-Color contrasted images contain complementary, or also called opposite, colors.
+Color contrasted images contain complementary, or opposite, colors.
 Two colors on the opposite side of the color wheel create contrasting colors.
 Yellow & Blue or Green & Red create contrasting images that grab attention.

-The important part is to learn how to combine and use to your advantage tonal contrast and color contrast or even how to compensate them when used separately.
+The important part is to learn how to combine and use tonal contrast and color contrast or even how to compensate them when used separately.
 Great color contrast is a great way to compensate for tonal contrast.
 An image with low tonal contrast can be improved by incorporating a contrasting color into it.